maurges/vim-cpp-helper/README.md

 ```
 Path is used like a system path, it can be global or relative.
 Most useful
 with relative paths to create classes in the project.
 As is everywhere in vim,
-the path is relative to your vim cwd set with :cd.
+the path is relative to your vim cwd set with `:cd`.
 The examaple above with vim
 started in the project root would create header and source files `classname.h`
 and `classname.cpp` in folder `path.`